davidfowl/TodoApi/README.md

-## ASP.NET Core Minimal APIs
+## Todo REST API with ASP.NET Core Minimal APIs

-Samples with minimal APIs from the ASP.NET community stand up.
-These samples use a nightly build of C# 10.
+Todo REST API samples using ASP.NET Core minimal APIs.
+It showcases:
+- Using EntityFramework and SQLite for data access
+- OpenAPI support
+- Writing tests for your REST API

 ### Download .NET Preview builds